-Best practices for handling warranty parts.
+Best practices for handling warranty parts

 (Stuart Doane) Consensus?
 Yes – based on comment.

 Identify a specific area of the parts room specifically for warranty parts awaiting disposition from the supplier.
 Historical warranty records should be reviewed to determine the appropriate amount of space required to store warranty parts.
 Warranty parts should be clearly tagged and identified, and organized in accordance with established policies and procedures.
 Warranty parts should not be disposed of until directed by the supplier.